noflo/noflo/README.md

 ## The NoFlo shell

 NoFlo comes with a command shell that you can use to load, run and manipulate NoFlo graphs.
-For example, the _line count example_ that ships with NoFlo could be built with the shell in the following way:
+For example, the _line count_ graph that was explained in _Component design_ could be built with the shell in the following way:

     $ noflo
     NoFlo>> new countlines